- The Quickest Way to Earn Free Hyatt Nights

 + $6,750 Arrival Miles

-Don’t forget to factor in the cost of a paid stay vs. Points + Cash.
-Do the math on how many Arrival Miles or Ultimate Rewards you’ll need to off-set the cash rate and compare that with the Points + Cash manufactured spending rate listed above.
-Category bonuses may also factor into which option is cheaper, but I’ve done the above calculation based on American Express gift card purchases earned at either a profit or enough cash back from a portal to off-set the fees.
+Category bonuses may also factor into which option is cheaper, but I’ve done the above calculation based on regular spend as well as American Express gift card purchases earned at either a profit or enough cash back from a portal to off-set the fees.
 If you’re going to factor in category bonuses, you’ll also need to account for card fees, at which point the chart above will change depending on the type of gift cards you’re churning.

 For those who do not have Diamond status, the only option is to either book a suite on points alone or book with cash and use 6,000 points per night for an upgrade.
 There are a few factors to consider here.
 Upgrading a cash stay with 6,000 points per night won’t make sense if the cash rate is low.
 Always take into account how much manufactured spending you’ll have to do for an outright point redemption for a suite vs. a cash stay with a 6,000 point nightly upgrade.
 That’s when the above chart will hopefully come in handy as a reference.